Ever since Netflix started producing documentaries, people are starting to realize they have existed for nearly a century.

 Directed by and starring actress and singer Mélanie Laurent and writer Cyril Dion, the documentary movie was critically acclaimed internationally as well as on its home turf and won Best Documentary at the French César Awards.
 To say this documentary is inspirational would be an understatement, so we won’t say it.

 Who can watch it?
 We would recommend this two-hour documentary to advanced learners of French, as the subject broached are quite complex.
 However, Mélanie and Cyril’s clear French accents make this film accessible.
 Don’t forget subtitles.
+Note: listening to podcasts in French is also a useful way to learn the language.

 4) La Marche de l’Empereur – Luc Jacquet (2005)